 I realised that when he comes home, we have dinner and then after cleaning up, he switches the TV on and I start checking messages on my cell phone.
 This has become our routine.
 He is in the living room and I am in the bedroom, both busy with our beloved gadgets.
 What’s even funnier is that when we have to speak to each other, we send a WhatsApp ping, being in the same house.
 Neither of us has any sexual disorder.
 We are also deeply in love with each other, yet there has been a dry spell in our relationship for the last 6 months or more.
 To my luck, I realised what he meant when he said that he does not feel connected.

 When you first start dating, it was hours and hours of talking on the phone, chatting on WhatsApp day in and day out and when you finally meet in person, you did not care about the gadgets.
 It is surprising then that the same mobile phone which brought you together is now taking you apart, at least physically.

-If you are in a similar situation, and find your partner spending more time with his/her phone, laptop, TV or XBox, then you need to act fast.
+If you are in a similar situation and find your partner spending more time with his/her phone, laptop, TV or Xbox, then you need to act fast.
+Marriage and cell phones when go hand in hand can spell the doom for your relationship.
 Here are some things you can do to ensure that your gadgets do not control your relationship.